galaxyproject/galaxy-hub/src/news/2020-04-james-taylor/index.md

 </blockquote>

 <blockquote class="blockquote">
-My graduate co-advisor James Taylor was an amazing person and mentor.
-When I was struggling and looking for a computational lab to co-mentor me he agreed to take me on, and was patient as I got into the swing of working on computational biology.
-I'll miss him deeply.
+James was a truly wonderful mentor, scientist, and human being.
+He was so brilliant, but so approachable.
+He was a giant in the field and I was so lucky to have the chance to work with him.
+He will be deeply missed.
 <footer class="blockquote-footer">Nathan Roach, Johns Hopkins</footer>
 </blockquote>

 <blockquote class="blockquote">
 I am in shock and saddened over the horrible news that James Taylor has passed away.<br />